 Refunds and returns

 Most products and services that people buy, hire or lease have automatic consumer guarantees.
-This means customers can get a remedy - by refund, repair or have the goods replaced if there is a problem.
+This means customers can get a remedy - by refund, repair or have the goods replaced if there's a problem.
 The type of remedy depends on the type of problem.

 Refunds for returned items

-If there is a major problem with the goods or service, the customer can choose to have:
+If there's a major problem with the goods or service, the customer can choose to have:

 - a refund